 Extensive work has been done to study the decision-making performance of face-to-face and virtual teams.
 However, previous studies have found conflicting results regarding the impact of media richness on decision-making performances of teams.
 This paper posits the significant role of media type on the communication richness when team members have low commitment to the collaborative team projects.
 A conceptual model that depicts the influence of media type on satisfaction, team conflict, social influence, and supportiveness that influences the team commitment has been developed.
 The influence of team commitment on communication richness is also examined.
 A controlled lab experiment is designed to test the research model.

 Jarupathirun, Suprasith and Jain, Hemant K., "Reciprocal Effect of Team Commitment and Media Richness in eCollaboration: A Conceptual Model" (2002).
-ICEB 2002 Proceedings.
+ICEB 2002 Proceedings (Taipei, Taiwan).
 24.